secretstartups/handbook/demand-generation/campaigns/emails-nurture/index.html.md

 ## Overview
 {: #overview .gitlab-purple} <!-- DO NOT CHANGE THIS ANCHOR -->

 This page focuses on emails and nurture programs, owned and managed by Marketing Campaigns.
-In pivoting to the [FY21-22 Segment Marketing Plan](https://docs.google.com/presentation/d/1p4EmaoSb35d8ZnjKags1gUGF5T9afJW6RhBO8TR_VgA/edit#slide=id.p4), the Campaigns Team is heavily focused on building a key element to driving top-funnel demand generation: an "always on", logic-based and persona-driven nurture engine.
+The Campaigns Team is heavily focused on building a key element to driving top-funnel demand generation: an "always on", logic-based and persona-driven nurture engine.

 **When our ideal state top-funnel demand gen nurture engine is in place, we will be able to provide the *right offer* to the *right person* at the *right time* - based on their placement in the buyer journey (lead funnel) and their areas of interest, and in some cases, their location.**

-**Some key foundational elements to achieve this:**
+**Key foundational elements to achieve this:**
 * A strategically segmented Marketo database
     - this is an ongoing effort led by MOps in collaboration with Campaigns
     - *please see [note below regarding segmentation and email requests](https://about.gitlab.com/handbook/marketing/revenue-marketing/digital-marketing-programs/marketing-programs/emails-nurture/#ad-hoc-one-time-emails---requesting-an-email)*